Time Out (2001 film)

 Time Out (L'Emploi du temps or 'Le Vendu') is a 2001 French drama film directed by Laurent Cantet and starring Aurélien Recoing and Karin Viard.
 The film is loosely based on the life story of Jean-Claude Romand (though without the criminal element), and it focuses on one of Cantet's favorite subjects: a man's relationship with his job.
 The film received considerable attention internationally and was shown at the Venice Film Festival and Toronto International Film Festival.
 It was one of the independent films to be featured at the New York Film Festival.

 Plot

-The film tells the story of Vincent, a middle-aged man who is fired after having spent more than 11 years working for a prestigious consulting firm.
-Unable to admit to his family that he has been fired, the unemployed former executive continues to pretend he is going to the office every day.
+The film tells the story of Vincent, a middle-aged man fired after spending more than 11 years working for a prestigious consulting firm.
+Unable to admit to his family that he has been fired, the unemployed former executive continues to pretend he goes to the office daily.
 In reality, Vincent spends his time aimlessly driving the highways of France and Switzerland, reading newspapers, or sleeping in his car.

 As time progresses, Vincent invents more and more elaborate lies, throwing himself into a vicious spiral of deceit.
 To sustain his bourgeois lifestyle, Vincent sets up a Ponzi scheme and is eventually enlisted into smuggling by career thief Jean-Michel.
 Murielle, Vincent's wife, after discovering her husband's "life of lies" attempts to bring him back into the realm of reality.